Asterki/miichi/README.md

 Then just upload the code, turn on the device, and you're ready to pair and control

 ## Positions
-- 1: Stand up
+- A: Stand up
-- 2: Sit down
-- 3: Lay down
+- B: Lay down
-- 4: Stretch
+- C: Stretch
+- D: Poop
+- E: Sit down
+- F: Salute
-- 5: Walk
+- G: Walk
-- 6: Walk backwards
+- H: Walk backwards
+- I: Walk left
+- J: Walk right
+- K: Dance
-- 7: Stop walking
+- L: Stop all motions
 Send the corresponding number through a paired and connected bluetooth serial, and the robot will move to that position/do that movement.